 Stephen A. Campbell

-Steve Campbell is an attorney with the Environment, Energy, and Natural Resources practice group.
+Steve Campbell is a Senior Attorney in the Environment, Energy, and Natural Resources practice group.
 Steve’s practice is concentrated on assisting municipal, industrial, and commercial clients in complex regulatory, transactional, and litigation matters involving federal, state, and local environmental law, including NEPA, CERCLA, RCRA, CAA, CWA, Michigan’s Natural Resources and Environmental Protection Act, and issues pertaining to storm water, wastewater, wetlands, land resource management and development, hazardous substance release and response, underground storage tanks, air quality, and natural resources.

 This practice includes representing and advising clients, attorneys, and environmental professionals on myriad construction, development, and operational issues including administrative permitting and contested cases, procedural and reporting requirements, environmental and pollution liability protections, and brownfield remediation and redevelopment projects.
 This practice also includes advising clients with regard to municipal zoning issues, including municipal jurisdiction and authority regarding local historic districts and the siting of renewable energy resources, as well as the incorporation of environmental and sustainability concepts in project development.

 Prior to joining Clark Hill, Steve served as an Assistant Corporation Counsel for the Charter County of Wayne.
 This role entailed providing legal counsel to County Departments and Authorities in numerous areas of law, including environmental, real estate, property, administrative, municipal, and economic development.

 As the primary Assistant Corporation Counsel for the Department of Public Services - Environmental Services Group, Steve assisted the County in litigation, contracting, permitting application, administration, enforcement and compliance, municipal finance, and federal and state loan and grant compliance concerning matters including sewage disposal systems, municipal separate storm sewer systems (MS4), soil erosion and sedimentation control, solid waste disposal, hazardous substance release and response, drain matters, and utility easements and condemnation.